 the registered ApplicationHandle, which represents the newly

 launched application instance.
-Never returns null
+Never returns null.

-– if the caller doesn't have "lifecycle"
+SecurityException– if the caller doesn't have "lifecycle"

 ApplicationAdminPermission for the application.

-– if the application descriptor is
+IllegalStateException– if the application descriptor is

 unregistered

-– if the specified Map
+IllegalArgumentException– if the specified Map contains

-invalid keys (null objects, empty String
+invalid keys (null objects, empty String or a key that is

-not String
+not String)

 the startup parameters of the new application instance, may be null